 Insert the 8 truck bolts through the holes in the grip tape and deck.
 If you have directional bolts then normally you'd place the 2 coloured bolts in the 2 holes closest to the nose of your deck.
 This makes it easy to tell which way round your skateboard is when out riding.

 Attach your trucks and tighten up the nuts on the truck bolts.
-Don't use power tools to tighten the bolts as this can cause stress cracks which weaken the deck.
-Make sure your trucks are the right way round!
-The big kingpin nuts should be both facing each other towards the middle of the board.
+Don't use power tools to tighten the bolts as this can over tighten causing stress cracks which weaken the deck.
+Make sure your trucks are the right way round, the big kingpin nuts should be both facing each other towards the middle of the board.
 Get this wrong and your skateboard will turn in the wrong direction and will perform really badly!

 Fit the bearings into the wheels.
 You need 2 bearings per wheel, fitting them snuggly in each side.
 Any easy way to do this is to place 2 bearings on a truck axle that's facing upwards, now push the wheel over the axle and the bearings until you feel the bearing slide into place.
 Then simply flip the wheel over and push down again onto the next bearing, repeat for all 4 wheels.
 Some wheels can be harder to push onto bearings so you might need to push hard!
 DO NOT use a hammer or 'bang' bearings into wheels.
 Skateboard bearings are not designed for side load and the force from a hammer will damage your new bearings.

 Fit the wheels to the truck axles.
 Make sure you have a small Speed Ring Washer on each side of the wheel as this will keep the bearings spinning freely.
-Tighten the axle nuts gradually, constantly check the wheel spins freely but not able to move up and down the axle.
+Tighten the axle nuts gradually, constantly check the wheel spins freely but not able to move up and down the axle too much.

 Congratulations, your Skateboard is now ready to ride!